Hopi Pueblo Female Social Dancer Katsina Doll Carving

 Ray Naha, Hopi-Tewa Carver

-Other non-katsina carvings include popular ones such as Snake Dancers, Apache Gaan Dancers, Kosahri Clowns, and the Buffalo Maiden.
+The spectrum of non-katsina carvings extends beyond social dancers, encompassing popular figures such as Snake Dancers, Apache Gaan Dancers, Kosahri Clowns, and the Buffalo Maiden.

 Condition: very good condition